Many magazines are created to fulfill a specific interest

 - Katso, which for a long time was Finland's primary TV magazine, similarly eventually transformed into a celebrity gossip magazine that also lists TV programs.

 - Most of the earliest Entertainment Weekly readers remember it as the magazine that covered The Simpsons and The X-Files, since they brought the magazine the most success (along with Star Wars stories as The Nineties wore on).
 But it also stood out from other entertainment industry-focused weekly mags (like People and US Weekly) with its in-depth coverage of movies and TV, treating celebrities as real people/artists rather than gossip fodder, and nurtured under-appreciated hits, like Arrested Development and The Wire.
 But since 2008's major administration change, the magazine has gotten a bit wonky.
 With the decline of printed media, EW has focused much more on their web content, and the mag's usual depth diminished as a result.
-Compare a 1990s issue to a recent one, and the difference is noticeable.
+Compare a 1990s issue to one from The New Tens, and the difference is noticeable.
 The TV coverage is mostly limited to longtime TV writer Ken Tucker, for instance.
 The coup de grace to many longtime readers, which coincided with the 2008 changeover, was an infatuation with Twilight, presumably to attract its fanbase into purchasing the magazine.
 While their borderline manic coverage has toned down since 2010, the multiple covers and articles turned off non-fans before then — in the second half of '09, covers seemed to alternate between those and Michael Jackson retrospectives.

 - US Weekly has spent so long being the trashy tabloid we all know and loathe that few remember that it actually used to be a pretty good monthly entertainment magazine called Us.
 By the end of The Nineties, however, decay set in as they switched to pure cheap celebrity gossip and photos, then became a weekly.